How Grades Are Determined

 During this clerkship you will be evaluated in all of the six core competencies of the college of medicine.
 As you know, the competencies are highly interrelated and therefore the way we divide some of the behaviors is somewhat arbitrary.
 But when viewed as a whole, the six competencies do cover all the major qualities we want to assess in your development as a physician.
 There are multiple ways we can assess your performance on this clerkship.
 No one evaluation is weighted the same for each competency.

-On the medicine clerkship we assess you using a standard MCQ NBME subject exam, evaluations by your teams (faculty, residents, and interns), and submissions to a portfolio that you will create.
+On the medicine clerkship we assess you using a standard MCQ NBME subject exam, evaluations by your teams (faculty, residents, and interns), and submission of write-ups.
+You will also submit goals and have the opportunity to share optional supporting documentation of how you met your goals and/or improved your performance.
 Each of these methods of assessment works well for some competencies and not as well for others.
 The following is a breakdown by competency of how the evaluations are approximately weighted.

 This conversion is approximate because a “2” rating in some questions is subjectively better than others and we take that into account.